eemeyer/simplicity/documentation/index.md

 subhead: Simplicity Widgets
 lead: Search made simple.
 ---
-A suite of Ajax search widgets to interface with the Discovery Engine.
+The Simplicity Widgets are an open-source suite of jQuery UI JavaScript components that enable an intuitive and highly-responsive Ajax search experience using the Discovery Engine.

-The simplicity widgets provide a set of jQuery UI JavaScript widgets that enable a highly-responsive Ajax based search interface.
-They are comprised of UI widgets and a server-side search controller.
+The widgets interact with a server-side search controller via a RESTful API.
+Requests use standard query parameters, and the response is expected to be JSON.

-The search controller uses a RESTful API with regular URL parameters for the request and expect a JSON response.
+We provide an example PHP server-side search controller.

 Project page at [github](http://github.com/t11e/simplicity).